Alex Iafallo Game Preview: Jets vs. Wild

 Iafallo Season Stats Insights

-- Iafallo has averaged 16:28 of ice time this season (with a plus-minus rating of -3).
+- In 34 games this season, Iafallo has a plus-minus of -2, while averaging 16:33 on the ice per game.

-- Iafallo has netted a goal in a game four times this year in 33 games played, including multiple goals once.
+- Iafallo has netted a goal in a game five times this year in 34 games played, including multiple goals once.

-- Iafallo has a point in eight of 33 games this year, with multiple points in five of them.
+- In nine of 34 games this year, Iafallo has registered a point, and five of those games included multiple points.

-- Iafallo has an assist in six of 33 games so far this season, with multiple assists in two of them.
+- Iafallo has had an assist in a game six times this season over 34 games played, with multiple assists in two games.

-- Iafallo's odds on his points prop carry an implied probability of 42.6% that he goes over.
+- Iafallo's implied probability to go over his point total is 44.4% based on the odds.

 Sign up for Underdog fantasy today.